 The Requirements for School Food Regulations 2014 came into force on 1 January 2015.
-They are made under s.114A of the School Standards and Framework Act 1998, and establish food-based standards.
+They are made under s.114A of the School Standards and Framework Act 1998, and establish food-based standards in schools.

-Good standards of food management will be long established and embedded into the risk management processes within Schools, however, there are occasions such as charity fundraising events where food may be prepared by guardians, carers, parents etc. where there will be less control by Schools over how this is being prepared, stored and handled, therefore, increasing a risk of this food not being fit for consumption.
+Good standards of food management are long established and embedded into the risk management processes within schools, however, there are occasions such as charity fundraising events where food may be prepared by guardians, carers, parents etc. where there will be less control by schools over food preparation, storage and handling, therefore increasing the potential of this food not being fit for consumption.

-This guidance document is intended to clarify that position and assist clients in ensuring there is a robust risk management approach to food safety which is not prepared by the School.
+This guidance document is intended to assist clients in ensuring there is a robust risk management approach to food safety which is not directly prepared by the school.

-Food occasionally prepared outside the school by parents or others, for example for a school function, is ultimately beyond the direct control of the School.
-As such, it is difficult to monitor and assess risk.
+Food occasionally prepared outside the school by parents or others, for example for a school function, is ultimately beyond the direct control of the school.
+As such, it is difficult to monitor and assess the risk.

 The 2014 Regulations clearly indicate, in s.2 that they do not apply to food provided:

-Regardless of the exception, the School must ensure that if it allowing an event to be held on its premises then all aspects of any catering arrangements which are provided by the School, such as storage facilities, surfaces, cutlery, crockery, washing up facilities and so on, do not pose a risk to health.
+Regardless of the exception, the school must ensure that if it is allowing an event to be held on its premises then all aspects of any catering arrangements which are provided by the school, such as storage facilities, surfaces, cutlery, crockery, washing up facilities and so on, do not pose a risk to health.

 Having an exception to the Regulations does not mean there is no risk.
-All food supplied, sold, or provided at charity or community events, such as street parties, school fetes or fundraisers, must comply with EU food law and be safe to eat.
-The person providing the food takes on this responsibility and as such, it is essential that those preparing, storing, and selling food follow the good food hygiene advice from the Food Standards Agency (FSA) which is detailed below.
+All food supplied, sold, or provided at charity or community events, such as street parties, school fetes or fundraisers, must comply with relevant food laws and be safe to eat.
+The person providing the food takes on this responsibility and as such, it is essential that those preparing, storing, and selling food follow the good food hygiene advice from the Food Standards Agency (FSA) which is detailed below:

 On the day, people bringing in food from home or running the stall should follow these tips: